SonarSource/sonarqube-github-c-cpp/README.md

 ## Do not use this GitHub action if you are in the following situations

-* You want to analyze code written in a language other than C, C++ or Objective-C?.
+* You want to analyze code that doesn't have C, C++, or Objective-C?
 Use the [SonarQube Scan GitHub Action](https://github.com/SonarSource/sonarqube-scan-action) instead
 * You want to run the action on a 32-bits system - build wrappers support only 64-bits OS

 ## Additional information